 out of balance.

-They might do a decent job looking after the residents in South
+They might do a half decent job looking after the residents in South

 Douglas but north of the Daintree river it's a different story.

 Instead of being focussed on the wellbeing of the Daintree community

 you can read in the planning instruments that the environment comes